eaudeweb/nbsap/README.rst

     * Software dependencies stated below in a step-by-step short guide
     * UNIX (kernel version >= 2.6)
-    * mongodb database
+    * mongodb-10gen database
+    * python 2.7
-    * all other dependecies are stated in the requirements-dev.txt file
+    * all other dependecies are stated in the requirements.txt file

 About